nmdoliveira/hell-triangle/README.md

 ## Solution

-I wrote the solution in Ruby because it is the language I'm most profficient in.
+I wrote the solution in Ruby because it is the language I'm most proficient in.

-My solution is based on reducing, from bottom to top, the minimal sub-triangles inside the triangle to their maximum totals, until we have only one value.
+My solution is based on reducing, from bottom to top, the sub-triangles inside the triangle to their maximum totals, until we have only one value.
-A minimal sub-triangle is a triangle with one element on the top and two on the bottom.

-For example, in the last two rows of the example triangle, we have the following sub-triangles:
+For example, in the last two rows of triangle above, we have the following sub-triangles:

 The left one:
 ```